jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (5) The effect of a regulation providing that a territory outside New Zealand is a reportable jurisdiction may be suspended by a determination made by the Commissioner under section 91AAV.
 (6) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

-### 226E Application of changes to CRS standard
+### 226E Application of changes to CRS standard and crypto-asset reporting framework
-(1) The Governor-General may from time to time, by Order in Council, make regulations relating to a change in the CRS standard or the CRS publication providing for—
+(1) The Governor-General may from time to time, by Order in Council, make regulations relating to a change in the CRS standard, the CRS publication, or the crypto-asset reporting framework providing for—
   (a) the effect or lack of effect of the change on the CRS applied standard:
+  (ab) the effect or lack of effect of the change on the application of the crypto-asset reporting framework under this Act:
   (b) a period for which an effect or lack of effect applies or does not apply:
-  (c) the effect or lack of effect of a change to the CRS applied standard on the obligations and liabilities of a person or entity or class of persons or entities.
+  (c) the effect or lack of effect of a change to the CRS applied standard on the obligations and liabilities of a person or entity or class of persons or entities:
+  (cb) the effect or lack of effect of a change to the application of the crypto-asset reporting framework under this Act on the obligations and liabilities of a person or entity or class of persons or entities.
 (2) A regulation may set out the period for which it is to apply, which must not begin before the latest reporting period that finishes before the regulation is made.
 (3)
 (4) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).